Uptown, Chicago: Transportation

-Uptown is served by the Argyle station, Lawrence station, and Wilson station, on the Chicago Transit Authority's Red Line, which provides 24-hour service between Rogers Park and Roseland.
-Just to the west of the neighborhood is Ravenswood station on Metra's Union Pacific / North Line, which provides commuter rail service between Kenosha station and Ogilvie Transportation Center.
+Uptown is served by the Chicago Transit Authority's Argyle station, Lawrence station, and Wilson station, on the CTA's Red Line, which provides 24-hour service between Rogers Park and Roseland.

+Just to the west of the Uptown neighborhood is Ravenswood station on Metra's Union Pacific North Line, which provides commuter rail service between Kenosha station and Ogilvie Transportation Center.
 The Chicago Transit Authority's #92 Foster, #81 Lawrence, #78 Montrose, #80 Irving Park, #22 Clark, #36 Broadway, #146 Inner Drive Express & #151 Sheridan bus lines serve the neighborhood.
 For cyclists, the neighborhood is best traversed by Broadway (North/South) and Lawrence Avenue (East/West), both of which have bicycle lanes on all or some of the road.
 For motorists, Lake Shore Drive has exit ramps at Foster Avenue, Lawrence Avenue, Wilson Avenue, Montrose Avenue, and Irving Park Road.